Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 The most magical is the mesmerizing Teshima Museum, an immersive experience by artist Rei Naito and architect Ryue Nishizawa.
 Located in the corner of a hilltop rice terrace, this dome-like structure with openings to the sky was conceived to resemble a water droplet at the moment of landing.

-After our hotel breakfast and check out this morning, we will board the shinkansen and return to Tokyo’s Shibuya district, our home for the final few days of the tour.
+Upon arrival, we’ll head directly to Tokyo’s Shibuya district, our home for the final few days of the tour.
 We’ll stay at the 5 star Cerulean Tower Tokyu Hotel, a dramatic hotel with an eclectic, modern atmosphere, great views, and club lounge access included for our group.
 It is ideally located in the center of the vibrant Shibuya neighborhood, one of Tokyo’s most storied shopping and leisure districts.

-DAY/NIGHT 10: SUNDAY, APRIL 12: TOKYO
+DAY/NIGHT 10: WEDNESDAY, APRIL 15: TOKYO

 Today we will head to one of the newest destinations for art and architecture, Azubudai Hills district, a “modern urban village” designed by Pelli, Clarke & Partners architects, and Heatherwick Studio and featuring public art by Yoshitomo Nara, Zhan Wang, and Yutaka Sone.
 We’ll learn about the design principles of this mixed-use destination, and how it relates to the history of Tokyo.